 - optional toppings: chopped nuts, whipped cream

 - Preheat oven to 425 degrees.
-If using homemade pie crust, prepare crust and press into pie dish.
-If using store-bought make sure the crust is thawed (not frozen).
+If using homemade pie crust, prepare crust as written in the recipe. ( If using store-bought make sure the crust is thawed.)

 - In a large bowl mix together pumpkin, sweetened condensed milk, and eggs.
 Add cinnamon, pumpkin pie spice, and salt and stir well.
 Pour into prepared crust.

-- Place pie pan on a baking sheet.
-Bake for 15 minutes at 425 degrees, then change oven temperature to 350 and bake 35-40 minutes longer.
+- Bake on lowest rack for 15 minutes at 425 degrees, then change oven temperature to 350 and bake 35-40 minutes longer.
 Pie is done when the crust is browned and only the center of the pie jiggles when you lightly shake the pan.